Sialitech/label-siali/docs/source/guide/predictions.md

 After you set up an example project, create example tasks that match the following format:

 {% details <b>Click to expand the JSON example with predictions</b> %}
-Save this example JSON as a file to import it into Label Studio, for example, `example_prediction_task.json`.
+Save this example JSON as a file to import it into Siali Label, for example, `example_prediction_task.json`.

 {% codeblock lang:json %}
 [{